alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/salah/2026-08-17-ruling-on-performing-prayers-without-an-adhan.md

 category:
 - salah
 - adhan
-Source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 7645"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 7645"
 summary: "It is not permissible for them to perform their prayers without an Adhan, because the Adhan is a communal obligation upon the Muslims in every town."
 ---